Instructor:

 scores, they will not pass the class.

-Final letter grades will be based on the following scale, which reflects
+Final letter grades will be based on the following scale,

-the percentages as noted above.
+reflecting the percentages noted above.

 Exam /